What is this subject about?

 What are the formal entry requirements for this course?

 In addition to the College’s standard entry requirements you will need to have achieved grade 4’s in GCSE Combined Science or in triple science (in GCSE Biology and in GCSE Chemistry and in GCSE Physics).
 You will also need to have achieved a minimum of grade 4 in GCSE Maths, and our expectation for this course is also that you will also have a minimum of a grade 4 in GCSE English.
-This is a lower entry requirement than for A Levels in the sciences.

 For some students there will need to be a discussion at enrolment about whether an A Level or a BTEC science programme is appropriate, and that decision will be taken on the basis of your GCSE results, both specifically in the related subjects as outlined above, but also more broadly.